 In fact, ethoxyquin is illegal to use in human foods in the U.S. and is extremely harmful when directly swallowed or touching the skin.
 Recently, many pet food manufacturers have moved toward using more "natural" preservatives, such as Vitamin C and E.

 The AAFCO defines meat byproducts as the following:

 "The non-rendered, clean parts, other than meat, derived from slaughtered mammals.
 It includes, but is not limited to, lungs, spleen, kidneys, brain, livers, blood, bone, partially defatted low-temperature fatty tissue, and stomachs and intestines freed of their contents.
 It does not include hair, horns, teeth and hooves."

 Besides not knowing what species of animal the "meat" comes from, byproducts, as a rule, are considered an inferior form of the protein that cats need. " If we shouldn't eat it, neither should our pets," says Dr. Donna Spector.
 There is also Meat Meal, a mysterious meat byproduct, and concentrate meal.
 "Meal" is generally produced by rendering, a process which raises a red flag for cat enthusiasts.
 This highly concentrated protein powder is often low quality and inferior by nature.
 Leftovers of meat used in this type of rendering process often alters or destroys natural enzymes and proteins that aren't even fit for human consumption.

 Corn Meal As Filler

-Excess of carbohydrate "fillers" (Dry food can contain as much as 50 percent grain) Older cats and cats with diabetes can be fed grain-free food, as long as the carbohydrate content is limited.
+Excess of carbohydrate "fillers" is not good for cats.
+Dry food can even contain as much as 50 percent grain.
+Older cats and cats with diabetes can be fed grain-free food, as long as the carbohydrate content is limited.